Guide

 Rage shake

 Stuck?
-Shake the phone three times within a second.
+Shake the phone four times within a second.
 A bottom-up popup slides in with one of today's undone to-dos and a motivational line.
 Auto-dismisses in 3 seconds, or tap to skip.
-Picks today's most urgent (pinned, then highest priority, then earliest order).
+Picks today's first undone in reading order: AM bucket before PM, then pinned, then highest priority, then earliest order.
+The threshold is tuned (24 m/s²) so casual movement doesn't trigger it.

 Weather

 A short weather flourish on the first cold-open of each calendar day.
 Animated background per category (clear / partly cloudy / cloudy / fog / rain / snow / thunder), temperature, and high/low.
 Uses your device's coarse location to fetch from Open-Meteo.
-Once-per-day only — restart the app the next morning to see it again.
+Once-per-day only; restart the app the next morning to see it again.
+Tap anywhere or the Close button in the top-right to dismiss early.

 Both Extras default to ON; toggle off in Settings to disable.